Greekmy/Lesson1/README.md

 <!---
 Greekmy/Greekmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
-Greekmy repository contains practice codes for Python (.py)
+Greekmy repository contains practice codes for Python (.py) and Julia (.jl)
 --->

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Greekmy/Lesson1/HEAD)